codyromano/warren-buffett-scorecard/README.md

 ## Getting started

+### Required

 1. Create a Google Docs spreadsheet that follows [this structure](https://docs.google.com/spreadsheets/d/1Mf45Cc0E-FYtWfNFYXn4C3v8N_2grr_qCpInfx8-34c/edit?usp=sharing).

+2. Follow [these instructions](https://developers.google.com/sheets/api/quickstart/js) to create a Google Sheets API project.

+3. Update the API key and client ID in `index.html` to the ones you created in Step 2.

+### Optional

+You can run the `npm deploy` script to deploy the static files in this folder to S3.
+To enable this, follow the steps below:

-2. Sign up for an AWS account if necessary and then create a new bucket using S3.
+1. Sign up for an AWS account if necessary and then create a new bucket using S3.
 Your bucket should have public read access and the "default static website hosting" option turned on.
 Remember your bucket's name.

-3. Create an IAM role with read/write permissions for the bucket.
+2. Create an IAM role with read/write permissions for the bucket.
 When you create this role, you'll receive an access key id and secret key for the user.

-4. Modify your existing `~/.aws/credentials` file or create a new one with the keys from your new IAM role:
+3. Modify your existing `~/.aws/credentials` file or create a new one with the keys from your new IAM role:

 ```
 [default] ; default profile